List of Inuyasha characters: Rin

 Rin (りん, Rin) is a barefoot orphan girl who tended to Sesshomaru's injuries when she found him under a tree, having lost her family to bandits prior.
 Rin ended up being killed by wolves under Koga's tribe when they raided her village, and then resurrected by Sesshomaru using Tensaiga on her.
-She since accompanied Sesshomaru throughout the events of the series, marrying him many years later as an adult and later giving birth to their twin daughters Towa and Setsuna.
+She has since accompanied Sesshomaru throughout the events of the series, with her presence being a major part in Sesshomaru's redemption.

+Many years later, as an adult, she marries Sesshomaru and later gives birth to their twin daughters, Towa and Setsuna.
 However, Rin was targeted by Zero as she placed the Silver Scale Curse (銀鱗の呪い, Ginrin no Noroi) on Rin's neck, with Sesshomaru placing her within the Tree of Ages until Zero's curse on her was broken.

 A-Un

 A-Un (阿吽, Aun) is a two-headed dragon demon with some horse-like features and Sesshomaru's beast of burden who is one of the two yōkai in the series explicitly stated to be a herbivore, like Totosai's ox.
-Despite traveling with Sesshomaru for centuries, he has no name until Rin gives him one, calling the right head "A" and the left head "Un" (the kanji symbols 阿吽 together translate as "Alpha and Omega").
-A-Un can fire yōkai energy from both mouths.
-The right head shoots blue beams of lightning, while the left shoots green lightning that can control clouds and possibly the weather and has the ability to fly like Sesshomaru.
+Despite traveling with Sesshomaru for centuries, he has no name until Rin gives him one, calling the right head "A" and the left head "Un".
+(Note: The kanji symbols 阿吽 together translate as "Alpha and Omega") A-Un can fire yōkai energy from both mouths.
+The right head shoots blue beams of lightning, while the left shoots green lightning that can control clouds and possibly the weather, and can fly like Sesshomaru.
 A grey cloud-like gas trails from his legs in flight, similar to Kirara's flames.

 Kohaku

 Kohaku (琥珀, Kohaku) is Sango's eleven-year-old brother who, like his family, is also a demon exterminator.
-He grew into a confident leader of a new generation of demon-slayers, which included his teenage nephew and Sesshomaru's younger twin half-demon daughter Setsuna.
+He grew into a confident leader of a new generation of demon-slayers, which included his teenage nephew, Hisui, and Sesshomaru's younger twin half-demon daughter, Setsuna.
 He uses the larger chain-sickle he had gotten from Totosai on demons.

 Koga

-Koga (鋼牙, Kōga) is a wolf demon who is the young leader of the Eastern Wolf Demon Tribe that was nearly wiped out by Kagura and Naraku.
-He first meets Inuyasha as an opponent in battle, but becomes a reluctant, occasional ally despite maintaining a strong sense of rivalry about their relative combat strengths and the courtship of Kagome.
-After initially kidnapping her for her ability to locate Shikon shards, Koga becomes attracted to Kagome's kindness, spirit and beauty.
+Koga (鋼牙, Kōga) is a wolf demon who is the young leader of the Eastern Wolf Demon Tribe that Kagura and Naraku almost completely wiped out.
+He first meets Inuyasha as an opponent in battle.
+He becomes a reluctant, occasional ally despite maintaining a strong sense of rivalry about their relative combat strengths and the courtship of Kagome.
+After initially kidnapping her for her ability to locate Shikon shards, Koga becomes attracted to Kagome's kindness, spirit, and beauty.
 Inuyasha is always foul-tempered and jealous during Koga's visits because he worries that Kagome might have feelings for Koga, though she has only ever seen him as a friend.